28 Those Ordered Killed During Mecca’s Longest Night

 Uzza: In your world, perhaps.

-Archie: Yeah, not your bizarro world where logic is illogical, wrong is right, good is bad.
+Archie: Yeah, not in your bizarro world where logic is illogical, wrong is right, good is bad.

 Uzza: Bizarro world.
 I don't understand.